gnosisguild/zodiac-module-bridge/docs/setup_guide.md

-Hardhat tasks can be used to deploy a DAO module instance.
-There are two different tasks to deploy the module, the first one is through a normal deployment and passing arguments to the constructor (with the task `setup`), or, deploy the Module through a [Minimal Proxy Factory](https://eips.ethereum.org/EIPS/eip-1167) and save on gas costs (with the task `factorySetup`) - In rinkeby the address of the Proxy Factory is: `0xd067410a85ffC8C55f7245DE4BfE16C95329D232` and the Master Copy of the Bridge Module: `0x7e930cd04347E64e231427D429F18177759B63be`.
+Hardhat tasks can be used to deploy an AMB instance.
+There are two different tasks to deploy the module, the first one is through a normal deployment and passing arguments to the constructor (with the task `setup`), or, deploy the Module through a [Minimal Proxy Factory](https://eips.ethereum.org/EIPS/eip-1167) and save on gas costs (with the task `factorySetup`) - In rinkeby the address of the Proxy Factory is: `0xd067410a85ffC8C55f7245DE4BfE16C95329D232` and the Master Copy of the Bridge Module: `0xf04e9c4aE09fCBb6DF20F0717B08eE298761C770`.

 These setup tasks requires the following parameters:
 - `owner` (the address of the owner)